stm32-hotspot/X-CUBE-MATTER-Extension/Projects/NUCLEO-WBA65RI/Applications/Matter/Window-App/readme.txt

 1st boot the End Device must be commissioned (BLE then Thread) Then other boot, only Thread is needed

-**** LCD SUMMARY ****
-LCD Mapping :
- - The LCD screen displays "BLE connected" when the BLE rendezvous started.
- - The LCD screen displays "Network Joined" when the board joined a thread network.
- - The LCD screen displays the opening pourcentage of the windows or the finish status
- - The LCD screen displays: "Fabric Created": if commissioning success.
-                            "Fabric Failed" : if commissioning failed.
-                            "Fabric Found"  : if the credentials from the non-volatile memory(NVM) have been found

 ****  BUTTON SUMMARY ****
-Joystick Mapping:
+Button Mapping:

-- Joystick up:
+- Button 1:
+   Press the button for at least 5 seconds to trigger a factory reset.
-    save persistent data in non-volatile memory before resetting or removing power supply of the board.
+   Press the button (short press) to save persistent data in non-volatile memory before resetting or removing power supply of the board.
--Joystick Select:
-    Press joystick to trigger a factory reset.

  * <h3><center>&copy; COPYRIGHT STMicroelectronics</center></h3>
  */